ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 Phew!

-Good work, now you have a Greenwood project ready to [publish and deploy](/getting-started/guides/hosting/).
-Before we wrap up, let's explore a few ways you can [take Greenwood further](/guides/getting-started/going-further/) and push its capabilities to meet the needs of your project.
+Good work, now you have a Greenwood project ready to [publish and deploy](/guides/hosting/).
+Before we wrap up, let's explore a few ways you can [take Greenwood further](/guides/getting-started/going-further/) by demonstrating some additional use cases.